5. Principal planes: explanations

-The underlying problem which justifies the use of this model is the « thickness » of the optical systems.
+The underlying problem that justifies this model’s use is the « thickness » of the optical systems.

 Referring to the above diagram:

 2) The system has zero thickness (or is very thin, with a thickness that can be neglected in practice).
-In this case, the behavior of the ray is predicted by the theory of thin lenses (it is enough to know the position of the focal points of the lens).
-If we know the location of the object focus of the thin lens, we can determine the path of the light ray.
+In this case, the behavior of the ray is predicted by the theory of thin lenses (this requires knowing the position of the focal points of the lens).
+If we know the location of the object and image focal points of the thin lens, we can determine the path of an incoming light ray.

-3) However, when the thickness of the system is intermediate (and it consists of one thick lens, or more), the path taken by the light ray is more difficult to predict.
-The thickness crossed by the light ray must be taken into account: the ray emerges from the system at a different height than the entry point of the incident point.
+3) However, when the thickness of the system is intermediate (and it can consist of one thick lens or more), the path taken by the light ray is more difficult to predict.
+One must take the thickness crossed by the light ray into account: the ray emerges from the system at a different height than the entry point of the incident point.
 This is because the incident ray parallel to the optical axis undergoes two successive refractions.
 We will focus on this next.

 Refraction by a thick lens

 In the case of a thin lens, one can act as if the incident parallel rays were « instantaneously » deflected towards the focal point.
 The height (distance to the optical axis) of the entrance ray is equal to the height of the exit ray.

 In the case of a more complex system such as a thick lens, there is a path « inside » the system that cannot be overlooked: it is responsible for a variation in the height at which the ray emerges.
 The only certainty is that the emerging ray from an incident ray close and parallel to the optical axis passes through the image focal point.